KaiPereira/boreal/README.md

 [🎬 Documentary](https://www.youtube.com/watch?v=hiG3fYq3xUU) | [🚆 Chartering a Train](#chartering-a-train) | [🖥️ BoreaLAN](#borealan) | [🎯 Challenges](#challenges) | [🔥 Wildfires](#wildfires)

 ---
-[HackClub](https://hackclub.com/) is trying to empower teenagers to do cool stuff and give a worldwide community of thousands that they can talk to.
+[Hack Club](https://hackclub.com/) is trying to empower teenagers to do cool stuff and give a worldwide community of thousands that they can talk to.

 Whether it's a [zombie apocalypse themed hackathon](https://apocalypse.hackclub.com/) where hackers have to make tech to survive the zombie apocalypse.
 Or [Scrapyard](https://scrapyard.hackclub.com/), a global hackathon where teens had to create the dumbest inventions possible.
-HackClub is helping teens push the boundaries of technology and re-defining what education actually means.
+Hack Club is helping teens push the boundaries of technology and re-defining what education actually means.

 That's why, in the summer of 2024, 50 high school hackers embarked on a journey on rails across the Canadian continent, building projects, creating bonds and making everlasting memories.
 [The Boreal Express](https://boreal.hackclub.com/) was an invitation to build what they cared about and to see the real impact of their idea's while travelling through remote regions only accessibly by rail.